ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 {: #connectivity-between-source-and-cloud}
 {: step}

-Your source and target need to be able to reach other and the RMM.
-You can do this over the public internet with public IPs, or if you have a private-only environment, then you must set up either a VPN or Direct Link 2.0, use the following links:
+Your source and target server should communicate with each other and the RMM.
+You can do with the public internet with public IPs, or if you have a private-only environment, then you must setup either a VPN or Direct Link 2.0, use the following links:

-- Use [Direct Link 2.0 connection](https://test.cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to IBM Cloud
+- Use [Direct Link 2.0 connection](https://test.cloud.ibm.com/docs/dl?topic=dl-get-started-with-ibm-cloud-dl) to {{site.data.keyword.cloud_notm}}

 - Should have port 22 open with SSH accessible to RMM server